jasoneveleth/blog/2023/07/31/understanding-GLFRAMEBUFFERSRGB-in-glium.md

 </details>
 ~~~

 I have been working on a small project to learn [OpenGL](/2021/07/11/OpenGL).
 I decided to use Rust since it is the best programming language ever conceived by man.
-The obvious choice for an OpenGL project in Rust is to use [`glium`](https://github.com/glium/glium/) for interacting with OpenGL.
+The obvious choice for an OpenGL project in Rust is to use [`glium`](https://github.com/glium/glium/).
 However, I found their API a little confusing.
 I thought it would be useful to have a guide on how to deal with colorspaces in `glium` and OpenGL.
 This is that guide. **Note: This is my first foray into graphics, if anything is wrong, or hints at a misunderstanding on my part, please let me know.**

 # Concepts involved